eXpServer/expserver.github.io/docs/roadmap/phase-0/stage-2.md

 1. With [multi-threading](<https://en.wikipedia.org/wiki/Multithreading_(computer_architecture)>)
 2. With [epoll](https://en.wikipedia.org/wiki/Epoll)

-In web severs like [Apache](https://en.wikipedia.org/wiki/Apache_HTTP_Server), multi-threading was used for serving multiple clients simultaneously.
+In web servers like [Apache](https://en.wikipedia.org/wiki/Apache_HTTP_Server), multi-threading was used for serving multiple clients simultaneously.
 Each incoming client request is typically assigned to a separate thread, allowing the server to serve multiple clients concurrently without blocking or slowing down other requests.

 Whereas [Nginx](https://en.wikipedia.org/wiki/Nginx), a more recent web server compared to Apache, uses an event-driven architecture, which relies on epoll.
 Instead of creating a new thread for every new connection, a single thread is sufficient to handle multiple clients simultaneously.